lydell/eslint-plugin-simple-import-sort/README.md

 **TL;DR:** First group, then sort alphabetically.

-First, the plugin finds all _chunks_ of imports and exports.
-A “chunk” is a sequence of import and export statements with only comments and whitespace between.
+First, the plugin finds all _chunks_ of imports or re-exports (exports with `from`).
+A “chunk” is a sequence of import or re-export statements with only comments and whitespace between.
 Each chunk is sorted separately.
 Use [import/first] if you want to make sure that all imports end up in the same chunk.
 There is a similar rule [import/exports-last] that groups all exports at the end of the file.

-Each chunk is split into sections with a blank line between each.

-1. Imports (for example `import a from "a"`).
-2. Re-exports (for example `export { a } from "a"`).
-3. Other exports (for example `export const a = 5`).
-These are not sorted internally (because they have no `from` string and can have side-effects).

-Then, each section is _grouped_ into sub-sections with a blank line between each.
+Then, each chunk is _grouped_ into sections with a blank line between each.
+Additionally, if an export has a comment above it, it will always get a blank line above the comment – this allows grouping big index files in a logic way manually.

 1. `import "./setup"`: Side effect imports.
 These are not sorted internally.
 (Exports don’t have this concept.)
 2. `import react from "react"`: Packages (npm packages and Node.js builtins).
-3. `import a from "/a"`: Absolute imports and other imports such as Vue-style `@/foo`.
+3. `import a from "/a"`: Absolute imports/exports and other imports/exports such as Vue-style `@/foo`.
-4. `import a from "./a"`: Relative imports.
+4. `import a from "./a"`: Relative imports/exports.

 Note: The above groups are very loosely defined.
 See [Custom grouping] for more information.

-Within each section, the imports are sorted alphabetically on the `from` string (see also [“Why sort on `from`?”][sort-from]).
+Within each section, the imports/exports are sorted alphabetically on the `from` string (see also [“Why sort on `from`?”][sort-from]).
 Keep it simple!
 It helps looking at the code here:

 ```js
 const collator = new Intl.Collator("en", {